travelgateX/documentation-site/content/inventory-x/api-reference/messages/product-load/hotelavailnotif.md

-Providers will send a HotelAvailNotifRQ message to push availabilities for seller.
+Providers send a HotelAvailNotifRQ message to push availabilities for Seller.
 TGX will process the data and respond with an error code if needed or success if everything is correct.